 l.
 Fire Protection: A standpipe for Fire Department access is required for all pools containing over 10,000 gallons of water.
 The Fire Chief shall also approve the standpipe design and placement before obtaining a Building Permit.

 m.
-Initial Filling: The initial filling of the pool shall come from an off-site source and shall not occur until the pool is in compliance with 4.2A3f.
+Initial Filling: The initial filling of the pool shall come from an off-site source and shall not occur until the pool is in compliance with 4.2A3f. (line of sight article, correct?)

 n.
 Drainage: The concentration of potentially hazardous chemicals in the water must be significantly reduced and pool water must be properly tested before any necessary draining of the pool water directly into the ground of the property.
 Pool water must not be drained into any ‘buffer zone’ (as that term is defined in the Wetland Protection Act).